BananaOnTheWall/bananaonthewall.github.io/_posts/2013-06-02-kill-procrastination-in-10-minutes.markdown

 ###3\.
 Why People Procrastinate?

 Now, after repeating the process a few times, our brain learns and remembers the process.
-It will release the negative feelings **BEFORE** you really start to start to work on the tasks, namely between Step 1 and Step 2.
+It will release the negative feelings **BEFORE** you really to start to work on the tasks - bad feelings now show up not when you actually do things but when you plan to!

+Then procrastination happens.

 I don't know why, maybe some sort of self-protection mechanism of the human body.